 This super trendy motel has been completely remodeled and is now a popular place to book a night for a Route 66 road trip!
 We just stopped by for some photos but the patio looked so cute and I would have loved to stay a night here.

 If you are looking for the most kitschy Route 66 stop, this is it!
 Located along the old Route 66, this stop was once a popular swimming hole.
 Now a great picnic spot and a perfect place to capture some photos of the most obscene sculpture we’ve ever seen.

 Back when Route 66 was actually in use, there were long stretches of nine-foot roadways.
 That’s so tiny!
 Lanes today are standard of 12 feet and that’s just one way!
 This tiny road is fun to drive and quite rough, but we did see some beautiful farmland along the way.

 We didn’t even know Kansas was on the original Route 66 path, but 13 miles of old Route 66 slink through the southeast corner of the state.
 You have to veer off quite a ways from the main highways here, but it was definitely worth it to be sure we hit every state on the old Route 66.

 If you’ve seen Pixar’s Cars, then you will love this stop!
 The tow truck that was used as the inspiration for Mater the Tow Truck is located here in Kansas.
-In the photo above, the original tow truck is the one on the left and Disney version is in the middle.
+In the photo above, the original tow truck is the one on the right and Disney version is in the middle.
 They have since added many more features of the Disney movie, including a bit more down the road (see below).